FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 ---MORE---

-Leigh Zick Dongre, PhD, LCMHC, LCAS - Clinical Director
+Leigh Zick Dongre, PhD, LCMHC-S, LCAS, CCS

 The path to living more fully is an adventure, one I believe has transformed my own life.
 Each day I am honored and privileged to join people along a path of recovery, self-exploration, and healing.
 I have helped people break through the obstacles that seem to be holding them back in life.
 My role as your counselor is to be a knowledgeable, genuine, and empathetic guide along this journey and provide a safe and supportive environment to do so.
 I strive to help people live their best lives, by reaching more authenticity and self-awareness, and making behavioral changes.